legalmonkeys/todo-app/CHALLENGE.md

     - Queries/order ensure important items list before non‑important, then by `position`.
 - API support:
     - Add an endpoint to toggle importance for an item.
-- Tests: Add at least 1 unit and 1 integration test for persistence and ordering.
-No existing tests are broken.
+- Tests: Add as needed.
+All test must pass.

 Note: UI surface (button, styling) is the stretch goal below.
 Focus first on data layer and API.